 1998 Jackie Mason gears up for his latest stand-up show Much Ado About Everything at New York’s Catch a Rising Star.
 The show opens at Broadway’s John Golden Theatre on December 30, 1999, and runs 182 performances.

 2001 The Full Monty launches its national tour in Toronto.

-2012 February House, Gabriel Kahane and Seth Bockley's musical that centers around the bohemian residents of the Brooklyn Heights address of 7 Middagh Street, opens Off-Broadway at the Public Theater.
+2012 February House, Gabriel Kahane and Seth Bockley’s musical that centers around the bohemian Brooklyn Heights residents at 7 Middagh Street, opens Off-Broadway at The Public Theater.
 The production stars Julian Fleisher as George Davis, Stanley Bahorek as Benjamin Britten, Kacie Sheik as Gypsy Rose Lee, Erik Lochtefeld as W.H.
 Auden, and Kristen Sieh as Carson McCullers.